slice-project/slice-examples/README.md

 # slice-examples :: sample
-This is branch for SLICE tutorial implemtation (simpliest)
+This is branch for SLICE tutorial implemtation

 ## SLICE Example implementations Repository ##
 > This is SLICE Example implementations repository.